AldiTam/alditam/README.md

 # Hi, I'm Aldi 👋
-Bioinformatician and Data Scientist passionate about leveraging computational methods to unlock insights from biological data.
+Bioinformatician passionate about leveraging computational methods to unlock insights from biological data.
 I specialize in building robust data pipelines, automating complex workflows, and applying machine learning to process and analyze biological information.

 Currently seeking a challenging full-time position where I can contribute my skills to a forward-thinking team.
 Let's connect and build something impactful.